mart-123/data_thru/docs/data-deliveries.md

 ## CSV Directory Structure
-Each data delivery has its own 'deliveries' sub-directory, and the data flow into 'transformed' or 'bad data' directories for further processing.
+Each data delivery is copied into its own sub-directory within a 'deliveries' directory.
+The ETL pipeline moves validated data into a 'transformed' directory for loading into the warehouse.
+Bad data flows into a 'bad data' directory for exception reporting.
 Please see `architecture.md` for directory structure.

 <div style="margin: 2em 0; min-height: 30px;"></div>